DarrachBarneveld/CoolCoders-PP4/README.md

 ### Python Modules Imported

-- django-allauth - Django Allauth is a versatile authentication and account management package for Django, providing a comprehensive set of features for user registration, authentication, account management, and social account integration.
+[Django-allauth](https://pypi.org/project/django-allauth/) is a versatile authentication and account management package for Django, providing a comprehensive set of features for user registration, authentication, account management, and social account integration.

-- dj-database-url - This library is used to parse the database URL specified in the DATABASE_URL environment variable, which is commonly used for configuring database connections in Django projects.
+[Dj-database-url](https://pypi.org/project/dj-database-url/) is used to parse the database URL specified in the DATABASE_URL environment variable, which is commonly used for configuring database connections in Django projects.

-- gunicorn - Gunicorn is a popular WSGI (Web Server Gateway Interface) HTTP server for running Python web applications, including Django applications, in a production environment.
+[Gunicorn](https://pypi.org/project/gunicorn/) is a popular WSGI (Web Server Gateway Interface) HTTP server for running Python web applications, including Django applications, in a production environment.

-- psycopg2 - Psycopg2 is a PostgreSQL adapter for Python.
+[Psycopg2](https://pypi.org/project/psycopg2/) is a PostgreSQL adapter for Python.
 It allows Django to connect to PostgreSQL databases.

-- django-summernote - Django Summernote is a rich text editor and WYSIWYG plugin for Django that simplifies the process of incorporating and editing formatted content within web applications.
+[Django Summernote](https://pypi.org/project/django-summernote/) is a rich text editor and WYSIWYG plugin for Django that simplifies the process of incorporating and editing formatted content within web applications.

-- django-crispy-forms - Crispy Forms is a Django application that enhances the presentation and customization of Django forms, making it easier to create aesthetically pleasing and responsive forms for web applications.
+[Django Crispy Forms](https://pypi.org/project/django-crispy-forms/) is a Django application that enhances the presentation and customization of Django forms, making it easier to create aesthetically pleasing and responsive forms for web applications.

-- dj3-cloudinary-storage - Dj3-cloudinary-storage is a Django storage backend that simplifies the integration of Cloudinary with Django, allowing for seamless and efficient storage and retrieval of media and static files in web applications.
+[Dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/) is a Django storage backend that simplifies the integration of Cloudinary with Django, allowing for seamless and efficient storage and retrieval of media and static files in web applications.

-- cloudinary - Cloudinary is a cloud-based media management platform that offers a comprehensive set of tools and services for storing, optimizing, transforming, and delivering images, videos, and other media assets, making it a valuable asset for web and app developers.
+[Cloudinary](https://pypi.org/project/cloudinary/1.27.0/) is a cloud-based media management platform that offers a comprehensive set of tools and services for storing, optimizing, transforming, and delivering images, videos, and other media assets, making it a valuable asset for web and app developers.

 ### Technologies and programs

 - [Bootstrap](https://getbootstrap.com/) was used to quickly layout the responsive structure of the website
+- [Chat-GPT](https://chat.openai.com/) was used to create all written content and copy of the website
 - [VS Code](https://code.visualstudio.com/) was used to code the website locally
 - [Balsamiq - Wireframe](https://balsamiq.com/wireframes/) was used to create quick and precise wireframes
 - [Favicon Generator](https://favicon.io/favicon-converter/) was used to generate Favicon
+- [Font Awesome](https://fontawesome.com/) was used for all icons on the website
 - [GitHub](https://github.com/) is the hosting site used to store the code for the website.
 - [Git](https://git-scm.com/) was used as a version control software to commit and push the code to the GitHub repository.
 - [Google Fonts](https://fonts.google.com/) was used to import fonts.